So, you’ve created your website or eCommerce store? Now what?

 The simple answer is, every business!

-Even if you’re using Facebook Ads, Google Ads and influencer marketing, content marketing helps give you longevity in your industry, make better connections and build rapport with your audience and reduce overall costs for marketing.
+Even if you’re using Facebook Ads, Google Ads and influencer marketing, content marketing helps to give you longevity in your industry.
+It helps to make better connections and build rapport with your audience and reduce overall costs for marketing.

 For those who can’t afford to run ads or pay influencers, simply putting a little time into content marketing on a weekly basis can pay off big time.
 But you do have to be patient!

-Guest blogging is almost an extension of content marketing as it requires you to write about a topic in relation to your business in a non-salesy, informative/entertaining way.
+Guest blogging is almost an extension of content marketing.
+It requires you to write about a topic in relation to your business in a non-salesy, informative/entertaining way.
 The only difference is instead of posting such articles on your own site, you’re posting them on someone else’s.

 The reason guest blogging works is two-fold.
 The main reason is that it is great for SEO.
 The links that you include within your article link back to your site, helping you create backlinks which build your SEO profile.
 Secondly, it boosts awareness and exposure for your brand